 Types of Bets You Can Place on the Super Bowl

-What types of wagers can you place on Super Bowl LI?
-The exact types of bets available vary from one bookmaker to the next—which is a great reason to join several sites, you’ll always want to not only take advantage of different types and odds among the different sites, but also the different bonuses and promotions that are available for each one!
+What types of wagers can you place on Super Bowl LIV?
+The exact types of bets available vary from one bookmaker to the next.
+That alone is a great reason to join several sites, you’ll always want to not only take advantage of different types and odds among the different sites, but also the different bonuses and promotions that are available for each one!

-Outright Winner: This is the most straightforward type of bet you can place on the Super Bowl.
+This is the most straightforward type of bet you can place on the Super Bowl.
 With this type of wager, you are simply trying to determine which team will win the game.
-This can also be referred to as a “Moneyline” bet.
+This can also be referred to as a “Money Line” bet.